Mississippi Franchise Tax Information

 Corporation income and franchise tax returns are due on or before the 15th day of the 4th month following the close of the taxable year (April 15 for calendar year filers).

-Corporations with franchise tax liability above certain thresholds are required to make estimated quarterly tax payments throughout the year.
+Corporations with Mississippi income tax liability greater than $200 are required to make estimated quarterly income tax payments throughout the year.

 How is the Mississippi franchise tax calculated?